georgeee/cardano-sl-article/article.md

 In transaction output we specify spending key data.
 Thus:

-* for `PublicKey`-address we specify spending key hash,
+* for public key address we specify spending key hash,
-* for `Script`-address some spending key will be used within script probably.
+* for script address some spending key will be used within script probably.

 Let's consider basic use case.
 We want user _$U$_ to send _$v$_ coins to our address _$R$_.
 Then we find transaction _$U \rightarrow R$_ in the blockchain, which shows us money were sent.